vstoliaroff/vstoliaroff.info/_posts/2017-01-01-tree-rmarkdown.md

 }
 ```

-The output is a data frame with parents and children relationships which
+The output is a data frame with parents and children relationships.

 ```r